MOLAorg/mola_lidar_odometry/README.md

 See this package page [in the documentation](https://docs.mola-slam.org/latest/modules.html).

 ## License
+Copyright (C) 2018-2023 Jose Luis Blanco <jlblanco@ual.es>, University of Almeria

-This package is released under the GNU GPL v3 license.
-Other options available upon request.
+This package is released under the GNU GPL v3 license as open source for research and evaluation purposes only.
+Commercial licenses available upon request, for this odometry package alone or in combination with the complete SLAM system.